jchristn/DocumentTextExtractor/README.md

 # DocumentParser

-## Simple C# library for extracting text and metadata from .docx and .pptx files
+## Simple C# library for extracting text and metadata from .docx, .pptx, and .xlsx files

 [![NuGet Version](https://img.shields.io/nuget/v/DocumentParser.svg?style=flat)](https://www.nuget.org/packages/DocumentParser/) [![NuGet](https://img.shields.io/nuget/dt/DocumentParser.svg)](https://www.nuget.org/packages/DocumentParser)

-DocumentParser provides simple methods for extracting text and metadata from .docx files.
+DocumentParser provides simple methods for extracting text and metadata from .docx, .pptx, and .xlsx files.

 ## New in v1.0.x

 - Initial release
-- Support for ```docx``` and ```pptx```
+- Support for ```docx```, ```pptx```, and ```xlsx```

-## Help or Feedback
+## Disclaimer

-Need help or have feedback?
-Please file an issue here!
+This library has been tested on a limited set of documents.
+It is highly likely that documents exist this from which the library, in its current state, cannot extract text.

 ## Simple Examples